techiediaries/techiediaries/_posts/2020/angular-9/httpclient/2019-02-27-angular-httpclient-headers-full-response.md

 }
 ```

-Next, run the following command to generate a new service:
+Next, run the following command to generate a new Angular service:

 ```bash
 $ ng generate service api